-One of the primary roles of the S&E Co is to assist the Board in ensuring that it discharges its fiduciary duties and obligations in respect of the South African businesses' transformation in accordance with approved policy.
-The Board recognises the critical role it has to play in the development and empowerment of historically disadvantaged individuals in South Africa and that transformation is essential to the economic and social sustainability of the country.
-The S&E Co, which is responsible for developing and implementing the Group's transformation strategy, while striving to ensure that management embraces transformation across the South African businesses, ensures alignment with the revised Department of Trade and Industry's BBBEE Act, and the associated Codes of Good Practice.
+One of the primary roles of the Social & Ethics Committee is to assist the Board in ensuring that it discharges its fiduciary duties and obligations in respect of the South African businesses' transformation in accordance with approved policy.
+The Board recognises the critical role it plays in the development and empowerment of historically disadvantaged individuals in South Africa and that transformation is essential to the economic and social sustainability of the country.
+The Social & Ethics Committee, which is responsible for developing and implementing the Group's transformation strategy, while striving to ensure that management embraces transformation across the South African businesses, ensures alignment with the revised Department of Trade and Industry's BBBEE Act, and the associated Codes of Good Practice.

-The S&E Co has defined clear guidelines and objectives for each of the five elements of the revised BBBEE Codes and has an ongoing responsibility to monitor and review all aspects of our BBBEE strategies.
-We achieved a Level 4 contributor status for the 2017 financial vear in accordance with the Department of Trade and Industry's Codes of Good Practice.
-More information on our BBBEE philosophy and our transformation performance for 2017 is provided in our 2017 BBBEE report, available online, and in our social & relationship capital report on pages 58 to 62 of the Integrated Report.
+The Committee has defined clear guidelines and objectives for each of the five elements of the revised BBBEE Codes and has an ongoing responsibility to monitor and review all aspects of our BBBEE strategies.
+We achieved a Level 4 contributor status for the 2019 financial year in accordance with the Department of Trade and Industry's Codes of Good Practice.
+More information on our BBBEE philosophy and our transformation performance for 2019 is provided in our 2019 BBBEE report, available online, and in our social and relationship capital report on pages 76 to 81 of the Integrated Report.